-Select an account to use for Accounts Receivable.
 This is required to be "Accounts Receivable" when using the General Journal export method.
 If using the Cash Sale method, it can be any account you want to use for any "balance" for the sale.
-This should still be "Accounts Receivable" if you every carry an A/R balance (i.e. if the charges don't balance with receipts for the day).
+This should still be "Accounts Receivable" if you ever carry an A/R balance (i.e. if the charges don't balance with receipts for the day).
 While this is optional and not strictly needed if you always balance your transactions (e.g. all reservations are paid in full as soon as they check in), it may help things balance in the occasional case that a reservation isn't paid in full.

-Important Note: If you do use Accounts Receivable, be sure that all Receipt Payment Methods are mapped to an account (even if they are all mapped to Undeposited Funds).
+Important Note: If you do use Accounts Receivable, be sure that all Receipt Payment Methods are mapped to an account (or at least all mapped to Undeposited Funds).
 Any difference between the mapped Transaction Categories (Charges) and mapped Receipt Payment Methods will be considered a change in the A/R balance, resulting in a zero net change for the day (basically the A/R keeps things in balance -- if you didn't get paid for something, the difference must be A/R).
 If using the Cash Sale method, this means that the total of the cash sale will always be \$0.00.